Average Salary in Pakistan and Outsourcing Trends

 What is Time Champ?

-Time Champ is an employee monitoring and productivity tracking software which helps businesses to continuously track and monitor employee activities and keep track of employee productivity.
+Time Champ is an employee monitoring and productivity tracking software that helps businesses to continuously track and monitor employee activities and keep track of employee productivity.

 Time Champ tracks all the activities of employees during working hours and categorizes those activities for easy analysis.